20+ Places to Get Presidential in the DMV

 National Museum of American History (Online)

-If you’re looking to give your feet a rest from walking, the National Museum of American History has an online Presidential exhibit that’ll still knock your socks off!
+If you’re looking to give your feet a rest, the National Museum of American History has an online Presidential exhibit that’ll still knock your socks off!

 Ford’s Theatre Museum